CtrlAltDeleteMeNot/io.github.ctrlaltdeletemenot.langneticus/README.md

 # Langneticus gradle plugin
+Langneticus is a powerful Gradle plugin designed to streamline the process of managing and generating localized strings for your Java projects.

 ## Compiling the plugin
+To compile the Langneticus Gradle plugin, follow these steps:

-In order to prevent committing a jar to repo, maintainers should execute the following command from the root of the project:
+1. Open a terminal and navigate to the root of the project.
+2. Run the following command to generate the Gradle wrapper:
 ```
 gradle wrapper --warning-mode all
 ```
+This ensures that the project uses a specific version of Gradle without committing the JAR file to the repository.

-## Compiling the plugin
+## Using the plugin
+To use the Langneticus Gradle plugin in your project, add the following configuration to your build.gradle file:
 ```
 plugins {
     id('io.github.langneticus')